james2doyle/ohdoylerules.com/content/snippets/bash-select-example.md

 $
 ```

 You can see that in this example I push `1`.
-You can run it again and push `2` to see the French words show up.
+If I run it again and push `2`, you will see the French words show up.